ShaneByrne0963/python-poker/testing.md

 - Each rule will be broken, depending on the section
 - Every valid input will also be entered to ensure they work

+For the purposes of testing Python Poker, the following will be defined as:
+- *Invalid input*: Any input that asks the user to re-enter their input, correcting their mistakes
+- *Valid input*: Any input that triggers the program to move to a different section

 ## Section 1: Yes or No Questions

 Upon starting the program, the user is first asked a yes or no question on whether they want to include wild cards in their round.